Product

 Compatibility

 The plugin works on WordPress 6.9 and up.
-WordPress 7.0 is required for AI features like dsgo.ai.prompt().
+WordPress 7.0 is required for dsgo.ai.prompt() and Riff.
 Commerce features require WooCommerce.
-Dynamic routes using wc:products resolve to an empty list when WooCommerce is inactive.
+Static routes work on Free; dynamic routes backed by live sources are Pro-gated.
+When Pro is active, wc:products resolves to an empty list if WooCommerce is inactive.

 Trust model matters too: use iframe mode for untrusted bundles or saved artifacts; use inline mode when the app is reviewed, trusted, and needs native SEO, root-mount behavior, or multi-page crawlable routes.